Drug Detox London & Essex

 Drug addiction results from repeated drug abuse.
 An individual who suffers from addiction, will take drugs just for their euphoric effects and not for any medicinal benefits.
 They will constantly and obsessively seek out the drug that provides them with the greatest feelings of euphoria.

-Drug addiction is a deadly and progressive disease; so when an individual becomes tolerant, they will take more and more in order to gain the euphoric effects once again.
-Their behaviours will be risk taking and very different from their normal character, before they started taking drugs.
-They will go to extreme lengths in order to get more drugs, with little or no thought to the consequences that may result.
+Drug addiction is a deadly and progressive disease; so, when an individual becomes tolerant, they will take more and more in order to gain the euphoric effects once again.
+Their behaviours will be risk taking and very different from their normal character before they started taking drugs.
+They will go to extreme lengths to get more drugs, with little or no thought to the consequences that may result.

 Drug addiction is a mental compulsion to take drugs, even when the individual wants to stop.
 They have lost the power of choice in their drug taking and it can develop from tolerance, dependence and abuse.

-Drug withdrawal symptoms vary depending on the drug your are detoxing from, the amounts involved and the length of the dependence.
+Drug withdrawal symptoms vary depending on the drug you are detoxing from, the amounts involved and the length of the dependence.

-Withdrawal symptoms, are psychological and physical side effects that you experience as a result of withdrawing from a drug, that you are dependent on, or addicted to.
+Withdrawal symptoms are psychological and physical side effects that you experience because of withdrawing from a drug, that you are dependent on, or addicted to.

 Common drug withdrawal symptoms often include: